alouiadel/whisper-realtime-echo/README.md

 A modern GUI for OpenAI's Whisper speech recognition model using Flet framework.

+> ⚠️ This application has been tested and confirmed working on Windows.
+While it may work on other platforms (Linux, macOS), they have not been officially tested.

 ## ✨ Features

 - 🔊 Transcribe audio files with a beautiful UI